 This video is quite amazing.
 Search for feather sea stars at YouTube to see more feather stars.

 The sea star is always found living in salt water.
-Usually the best place to look for them is around rocks and in shallow water.
+Usually the best place to look for them (to photograph only – no collecting living creatures!) is around rocks and in shallow water.
 They are nocturnal to avoid predators.
 This fascinating marine life is even able to regenerate limbs and divide themselves to become two!

 Florida has three types of starfish: the Lined sea star, the Thorny starfish, and the Nine-legged starfish.
 (Starfish and sea star are interchangeable here.)